chavalasantosh/SanTOK/OLD_DONT_TOUCH/docs/04-mathematics/02-Tokenization_Mathematics.md

 ---

-## 16. MATHEMATICAL EXAMPLES FROM KRISHNA TOKENIZER
+## 16. MATHEMATICAL EXAMPLES FROM SanTOK TOKENIZER

 ### 16.1 Real System Example
 **Input:** "Hello World!
 This is a test."